-Shawn: In my first year, I felt stretched by my courses, especially Calculus and Physics.
-I motivated myself to push on and get help.
-I went to tutoring sessions and invested more study time in these subjects than in ones I understood better.
+Shawn: In my first and second years, I often felt rather confused, especially in courses like calc and stats.
+So, I got myself to get help, from attending office hours to investing more study time in these subjects than in ones I understood better.
 In the end, I managed to surpass my expectations of how I would do (whew).
 Now I’ve learned to stay motivated and goal-oriented, no matter what challenges I have up ahead.

 Jordan: I really broadened my idea of who I was in university—I surprised myself by doing fairly well in my Econ courses (I never considered anything math-related a strong suit) and found myself struggling while studying second languages (which I thought would come easily).
 For everything that’s difficult for you, there’s something you’re really good at, and it’s not always what you expect.

-3. You learn that everyone thinks differently—and that’s okay
+3. You can learn that everyone thinks differently, and that’s okay

 Shawn: When I was stuck on course problem sets (currently tackling Biochem, wish me luck), I’d log onto Piazza or ask my friends for help.
 I found that there rarely was only one way to solve (or explain) a problem.
-Whereas certain approaches and explanations may work for someone, they may not make as much sense to others.
+Whereas certain approaches and explanations may work for some people, they may not make as much sense to others.
 Maybe that’s one of the reasons we’re here: to learn how we, as individuals, best understand new concepts and to practice being open to different approaches.

 Jordan: At the beginning of university, I thought that “thinking differently” from someone else meant that you held divergent worldviews.
 Group work and class discussions made me realize that while you can essentially agree with someone on the result, you can have really different processes to get there.
-If someone is a meticulous planner and someone else just goes with the flow, they can both write great essays or put together great products, but it might be tough for them to find common ground if they have to work together.
+A meticulous planner and a person who just goes with the flow can both write great essays or put together great products, but it might be tough for them to find common ground if they have to work together.
 It’s good to work with people that think differently than you do, though—you can usually pick something up from them that makes you a better thinker.